jhamlet/curriculum-vitae/README.md

 Summary
 -------

-**19 years experience with the evolving web**.
-Consistently developing compelling, optimized, and dynamic graphical, user-facing applications delivered in the browser, mobile devices, TVs, set-top boxes, and game consoles.
+**20 years experience with the evolving web**; developing immersive, dynamic, and optimized user interfaces in browsers, mobile devices, TVs, set-top boxes, game consoles, and more.

-A **seasoned, functional, event-driven, object-oriented programmer** with expertise in JavaScript and HTML interfaces, web applications, database integration, command-line, and GUI software.
+A **seasoned, functional, event-driven, object-oriented programmer** with expertise in JavaScript, HTML interfaces, web applications, database integration, and the command-line.

-**A 22 year history in design, branding, and marketing**.
-Covering illustration, layout, copy-editing, print/web-production, packaging, advertisements, and more...
+**With a background in design, branding, and marketing** as an illustrator, copy-editor, print/web-producer, package and advertisement designer, **creativity fuels the process**.

-**Passionate and dedicated to solving complex problems**.
-Enjoys the challenge of bringing all of that knowledge, experience, and craftsmanship together in creating thoughtful, well-reasoned solutions.
+Enjoys the challenge of bringing all of that knowledge, experience, and craftsmanship together in **creating compelling, well-reasoned solutions**.

 ### Skills